Fraserbc/BetterDiscord-Embeds/README.md

 # Disclaimer!
 ## It is possible that Discord will ban and delete your account for using this plugin
-I can not be held responsible if this happens
+I can not be held responsible if this happens.

 # Installation
 * Clone this repository